AbbyHumphreys/Caravansy/README.md

 | 2 | Needed wrap decorator for only superuser access for certain pages | https://stackoverflow.com/questions/35407560/attributeerror-dict-object-has-no-attribute-predictors showed me how to access the key in the document.
 This is located in app.py def superuser_required(f): |

 ## Known Bugs
+- The search feature only searches full words, for example a caravan make is swift, but if you only search for 'swi', it will come back as 'no results', but if you search for 'swift' all the caravans with the make swift will come back.
+- Although the image upload input (when adding or editing a listing) is formatted to accept images and to filter your files by images.
+It is possible to manually override this and input something that is not an image.
+This is something I would like to work for future releases.

 # TESTING
 Extensive testing was conducted and documented in [Testing.md](TESTING.md)